Canada's Worst Driver 13

-Canada's Worst Driver 13 was the thirteenth of the Canadian reality TV show Canada's Worst Driver, which aired on the Discovery Channel.
+Canada's Worst Driver 13 is the thirteenth of the Canadian reality TV show Canada's Worst Driver, which aired on the Discovery Channel.
 As with previous years, eight people, nominated by their family or friends, enter the Driver Rehabilitation Centre to improve their driving skills.
 The focus of this season was on the Fears of Driving and the number 13.
 This year, the Driver Rehabilitation Centre is located at the Dunnville Airport in Dunnville, Ontario for the eighth straight season.
 The initial drive started in St. Catharines, Ontario and the final road test occurred in Hamilton, Ontario.